-If a bomb threat is called into the campus call Campus Police and 911.
-The President or his/her designee will make the decision to evacuate the building,
+If a bomb threat is called into the campus, call Campus Police and 911.
+The affected campus should be evacuated immediately.

 If you receive the call:

 - 1. Try to keep the caller talking as long as possible. - 2.
 Try to learn as much as possible about the bomb, especially when it will go off and where it is located. - 3.
 Try to determine the caller's sex, age, accent, speech pattern and whether he/she is intoxicated. - 4.
 Listen for any background noises.